Logo

 Accuracy and Reliability

-It’s proven to be extremely accurate for me too, with or without an optic mounted.
-Believe it or not, I am actually just as accurate with the white dot sights as I am with an optic.
-The main difference though, is my target acquisition speed, which is drastically increased with an optic.
-Either way, I am consistently maintaining four inch groupings out to 10-15 yards when shooting indoors, and ringing 8” gongs out to 25-30 yards when shooting outdoors.
+Either way, I am consistently maintaining groupings like the one below out to 10-15 yards when shooting indoors and ringing 8” gongs out to 30-40 yards when shooting outdoors.
 The best part is the consistency.
-While plenty of people have better accuracy than I do, I’m happy with my given accuracy and the consistency in which I can achieve it with this gun.
+While plenty of people have better accuracy than I do, I’m happy with my given accuracy and the consistency with which I can achieve it with this gun.

 Groupings with the M2.0